polgreen/uclid/notes/UclidMeetings.md

 ## Todo List from Meeting

-1. Implement primed variables.
+1. Implement primed variables. [done]
-1. Implement change from :: and -> to '.' operators.
+1. Implement change from :: and -> to '.' operators. [done]
 1. Implement constant declarations with literals associated with them.
 1. Constant declarations and type declarations that can exist outside a module.
 1. While loops.